 The Dix-Hallpike maneuver should be avoided in a patient with neck pathology, in whom the movements involved could be dangerous to the patient.
 Cervical instability, vascular problems like vertebrobasilar insufficiency and carotid sinus syncope, acute neck trauma and cervical disc prolapse are absolute contraindications.
 In patients without an absolute contraindication, one paper suggests briefly assessing neck rotation and extension before attempting the maneuver to see if these positions can be comfortably maintained for thirty seconds.

-All that is required for this test is a bed that can recline to horizontal, but certain equipment can be helpful, if available.
+A bed that can recline to horizontal is required, but certain equipment can be helpful, if available.
 Frenzel goggles can be useful to magnify the movements of the eyes.
 A mat table can be useful for elevating the shoulders and keeping the patient closer to the ground and thus safer.
 Video ENG equipment can be used by advanced practitioners to better monitor eye movements during this maneuver.

 This test can be accomplished by a single practitioner.